pieter-degroote/lab-tests-concepts/ExtensionManifestV2Availability = 2/README.md

 Note that the Opera browsers cannot be centrally managed this way.

-**_=&gt; Please also note that the 'Secure DNS' setting in those Chromium-based browsers will be grayed out, since this policy coincidentally interferes with it._**

 ## Chromium and Chrome on Linux

 Chromium&nbsp;: &nbsp;Execute the following command in a terminal&nbsp;: